Border crossings closed after vehicle explosion on bridge connecting New York and Canada

 “All of a sudden he went up in the air and then it was a ball of fire like 30 or 40 feet high,” Guenther told the station.
 “I never saw anything like it.”

-The FBI's field office in Buffalo said in a statement that it was investigating the explosion.

-Gov. Kathy Hochul said she had been briefed on the incident and was “closely monitoring the situation.”
+Canadian Prime Minister Justin Trudeau and New York Gov. Kathy Hochul had been briefed on the situation, their offices said.

 The Niagara Falls Bridge Commission reported that all four of its crossings — the others are Lewiston, Whirlpool and Peace Bridge — were closed.